LucaBarile/USBDriveDataStealer/README.md

   <li>
     <b>Steal all files smaller or equal than a specified size</b><br>
+    Only files smaller or equal than the size you specified (in megabytes) via the GUI will be copied to your PC.<br>
+    This solves the problem explained in the previous point discarding the larger files and, consequently, decreasing the time needed to copy the others.
   </li>

   <li>
     <b>Steal only files with specific extensions</b><br>
+    Only files with an extension among those you have listed via the GUI will be copied to your PC.<br>
+    If you are interested in copying only some particular types of files (e.g. PDF, images, audio, ...), this mode of operation is for you.<br>
+    Since all types of files with extensions other than those allowed will not be copied, even in this case, the time required for copying will be shorter.
   </li>
 </ol>